edaehn/bitsgalore.github.io/_drafts/2020-06-25-restoring-liesbets-virtual-home.md

 diff -r ./wget-site/ziklies.home.xs4all.nl/ ./wget-toilet/ziklies.home.xs4all.nl/ > diff-site-toilet.txt
 ```

 This confirmed that the "toilet" crawl contained everything that is also in the original crawl.
 So, I used the result of this "toilet" crawl as a basis for all subsequent restoration steps.
+In the following sections I will go through the whole restoration process.
+More details are available in a separate, minimally edited [Restoration notes](https://github.com/KBNLresearch/xs4all-resources/blob/master/doc/liesbets-atelier-restoration-notes.md) document.

 ## Fix links to toilet